muhammadmueenarif/JS-For-Beginners/readme.txt

 10. Error: error object. e.g., new Error('something went wrong').
 11. Math: math object. e.g., Math.PI.
 12. JSON: json object. e.g., JSON.parse('{"name": "john", "age": 25}');

+Lec 15.
+JS Objects.
+var car = {type:'Honda', model:'2020', color:'white', seats:'4'}
+document.getElementById("math").innerHTML= car.type; this will show car type in outpur. if we want to show all properties of car, we can use for in loop. if we want to use any other property we will write that like car.color.